Storm Doors vs. Screen Doors

 What is a Storm Door?

-• Protect your main door from the elements
+• Shields your main door from harsh weather

-A screen door is a lightweight door that features a mesh screen to allow airflow while keeping out insects and debris.
-Screen doors are best suited for warm climates and are generally used in the spring and summer months.
+In the comparison of Storm Doors vs. Screen Doors, a screen door is the lighter option designed to maximize airflow and visibility.
+It features a mesh screen that allows fresh air to flow freely while keeping insects and debris outside.
+Screen doors are best suited for warm climates and are generally used in the spring and summer months when ventilation is a priority.

 • Typically made of wood, aluminum, or vinyl